Encrypted Internet traffic classification using a supervised Spiking Neural Network: Proposed model

 \subsection{Data processing methodology}

 The first step is to extract the suitable features from these flow packets.
-A traffic flow can be seen as a sequence of packets that have the same source and destination IP.
+A traffic flow can be seen as a sequence of packets with the same source and destination IP.
 They are bidirectional: forward when a message is sent from source to destination, and backward when a message or acknowledgment (ACK) is sent back from destination to source.
-Thus, we consider, for each exchange, data from both directions of the flow.
+Thus, for each exchange, we consider data from both directions of the flow.
 We pick, as in \cite{Shapira2019}, packet size and time of arrival as features, since they are always available, whether the traffic is encrypted or not.
 Then, we split each flow every 15s into equal sequences lasting 60s.
-We have therefore csv files representing one minute chunks of a communication session and containing packet sizes and times of arrival.
-As a result, we generate 2D-histograms of packet sizes as a function of the time of arrival from each csv file as shown in Figure \ref{fig:work_process}.
-For one flow, we have two series of histograms, each corresponding to one direction (forward and backward), that were concatenated along the y (size) dimension.
+It would be helpful to increase even the number of samples of the dataset by splitting the flows into smaller sequences, but there are silent periods of a few seconds in the data, so it is impossible to split the data with much less than 15s steps as it leads to samples without any helpful information.
+We have, therefore, csv files representing one-minute chunks of a communication session and containing packet sizes and times of arrival.
+As a result, we generate 2D-histograms of packet sizes as a function of the time of arrival from each csv file as shown in Figure \ref{fig:work_process_1}.
+We have two series of histograms for one flow, each corresponding to one direction (forward and backward), concatenated along the y (size) dimension.
 The histogram values correspond to the number of packets with the same (time size) coordinates.
 In addition, the resolution of the histograms can be adjusted by increasing or decreasing the number of bins it contains.
 If the number of bins is too high, the memory and computation requirements for the classification training become prohibitive.
 Moreover, as we will associate one input line to each size bin, overfitting can become an issue.
 Indeed, adding one size bin increases the number of trainable weights by the number of hidden neurons, here 100.
-If the number of bins is too low, it degrades the histogram quality and therefore the network’s ability to recognize the right traffic class.
-By trial and error we found that 300 time bins and 300 size bins is a good choice (whereas \cite{Shapira2019} used 1500x1500).
+If the number of bins is too low, it degrades the histogram quality and, therefore, the network’s ability to recognize the right traffic class.
+By trial and error, we found that 300 time bins and 300 size bins are a good choice (whereas \cite{Shapira2019} used 1,500x1,500).
 Once implemented, the histograms can be classified according to their category.
-Some examples of images obtained are shown in Figure \ref{fig:Dataset_hist_example}.
+Some examples of images obtained are shown in Figure \ref{fig:Dataset_hist_example_Vertical}.